-President Eisenhower reportedly managed his tasks by categorizing them into a 2×2 matrix with the dimensions of importance and urgency.
+President Eisenhower reportedly managed his tasks by categorizing them into a 2×2 matrix – Importance x Urgency.
 We describe this method as the Eisenhower Method or the Eisenhower Matrix.
-This article describes what the Eisenhower Matrix is, how to think like it, how to use it, and briefly introduces Priority Matrix applications as a software solution to managing it.
+This article describes what the Eisenhower Matrix is, how to use it, and briefly introduces Priority Matrix software as a solution to managing it.

 - First, it gives clarity to where you should personally focus your attention.

 - Second, it is easy for others to understand where your priorities are simply by looking at how you categorize your tasks.

 - It improves your own personal prioritizing skills because categorizing your tasks into a 2×2 matrix forces you to *think* about how important each task is.

 Let’s do a few definitions to make sure we’re on the same boat.